MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-whats-new-23h2.md

 The following Kubernetes cluster deployment and management capabilities are available:

 - **Autoscaling**.
-You can now enable the auto-scaling feature while create or update the kubernetes cluters/nodepools.
+You can now enable the autoscaling feature when you create or update Kubernetes cluters and nodepools.
 - **Support for NVIDIA A16**.
-You can now create node pools with new VM sizes with GPU NVIDIA A16.
+You can now create node pools in new VM sizes with GPU NVIDIA A16.
 For more information, see [Use GPUs for compute-intensive workloads](deploy-gpu-node-pool.md).
-- **Manually images download** You can now manually download VHD images of kubernetes clusters and upload to Azure Stack HCI cluster, see [Download Kubernetes VHDs manually](offline-download.md).
+- **Manual image download**.
+You can now manually download VHD images of Kubernetes clusters and upload to an Azure Stack HCI cluster.
+See [Download Kubernetes VHDs manually](offline-download.md).
-- **Diagnostics settings**.
+- **Diagnostic settings**.
 You can export audit logs and other control plane logs to one or more destinations.
 For more information, see [Diagnostic settings in Azure Monitor](/azure/azure-monitor/essentials/diagnostic-settings).
-- **Certificate Expiration**.
-You can now shutdown the kubernetes clusters up to 7 days without any certificate expiration issue.
+- **Certificate expiration**.
+You can now shut down Kubernetes clusters for up to 7 days without any certificate expiration issues.
 - **Update status**.
-You can now view the status of ongoing upgrade.
+You can now view the status of ongoing upgrades.

 ### Release 2311.2